Ryder Limited - Section 172(1) Statement 2021

-The Directors are aware of and understand their duties under Section 172 of the Companies Act 2006 and that engaging with our diverse stakeholder base is key to successfully managing the Ryder Limited Group.
+The Directors are aware of and understand their duties under Section 172 of the Companies Act 2006 and that engaging with our diverse stakeholder base is key to successfully managing the Company.

-Our people are our customers’ secret weapon, consisting of highly skilled, experienced and dedicated people across the UK, and in Germany.
+Our people are our customers’ secret weapon, consisting of highly skilled, experienced and dedicated people across the UK.
 They include the industry’s brightest engineers, safest drivers and the most experienced maintenance technicians, who are all part of the passionate team at Ryder who are dedicated to solving the toughest transportation challenges.

 Every Ryder employee is expected to adhere to the Ryder Principles of Business Conduct.
 As part of the publicly traded Ryder System Inc. Group, our Principles of Business Conduct are especially important at Ryder because our entire business model is built on trust.
 We operate behind the scenes, as trusted partners, managing critical functions for many of the largest and most well respected companies in the world.
 As a subsidiary of a publicly traded company with thousands of shareholders, including our own employees, we’re counted on to operate ethically and protect their investments.
 And, because we facilitate commerce through globally connected supply chains, we have a special industry leadership role in the areas of safety and security.
 In each of our roles we must continually earn trust.
 That’s why it’s essential that we hold ourselves to consistently high standards in all that we do.